Baburao-sanivada/LLD-Problems/NewProblems/Splitwise/README.md

 ToDo:
 - Implement "Simplify Debt" feature using graph algorithms to minimize transactions.
-- Add functionality for users to settle debts directly through the app.
 - Update Read Me Clearly explaining the design and patterns used.